-The fabulous unpolluted night skies of Namibia are world renowned and have led to this country becoming a magnet for northern based amateur astronomers seeking to savour the far south objects invisible from their latitude.
+The fabulous unpolluted night skies of Namibia, Southern Africa, are world renowned and have led to this country becoming a magnet for northern based amateur astronomers seeking to savour the far south objects invisible from their latitude.
 This has led to a number of establishments offering some astronomy opportunities either through hosted observing sessions or specifically aimed at amateurs bringing their own equipment.

 At Byseewah we have taken a different approach and offer our purpose built observatory, with a permanently mounted 10 inch Meade LX200, for the exclusive use by those who book with us.